iter8-tools/iter8/mkdocs/docs/tutorials/deployments/slo-validation-gitops.md

 In the above command, the *USERNAME* environment variable was defined during setup.
 After the Iter8 experiment validates SLOs for the candidate, it uses the GitHub token (also provided during setup) to promote the candidate to production using a GitHub pull-request.

-## 4. View and observe experiment
+## 5. View and observe experiment
 View the Iter8 experiment as described [here](../../getting-started/first-experiment.md#2-create-iter8-experiment).
 Observe the experiment by following [these steps](../../getting-started/first-experiment.md#3-observe-experiment).
-Make sure you supply the correct namespace (`staging`).
+Ensure correct namespace (`staging`) is used.

-## 5. Review Iter8's PR
+## 6. Review Iter8's PR

-## 6. Cleanup
+## 7. Cleanup

 ```shell
 # remove Iter8 experiment and candidate version of the app